-As the school year came to a close I heard a lot of parents talking about their child’s growth and progress over the past few months.
-I realized I rarely do that.
-As a parent of a child with learning disabilities, am I simply relieved to have made it through another year?
-Or better yet, am I grateful just to have completed the year with minimal conflict?
-Either way, it’s clear that with all the difficulties associated with educating my child with LD, I rarely stop to look at the progress he’s made.
-So here goes…
+As the school year comes to a close I hear a lot of parents taking a moment to look back and acknowledge their child’s growth and progress.
+As a parent of a child with learning disabilities, I realize I rarely take the opportunity to do this.
+With all the challenges associated with educating our son with LD, I rarely stop to take a look at the overall progress he’s making.

-At the end of this school year, my son with dyslexia completed his third year in a private school for children with LD.
+At the end of this school year, my son with dyslexia will complete his third year in a private school for children with learning disabilities.
 It has been a long road of remediation, compensation, and acceptance.
 When we enrolled him in this school we felt it would “fix” the problem and give him the tools necessary to return to public school.
 But we were in for a surprise when, after two years, we were called in for a preliminary transition meeting to discuss the next step in the remediation process.

 He’s Doing Fine, But…

 Of course I was relieved to know he’d be protected from the challenges of regular school for a while longer, but what did they mean when, referring to his acquired knowledge, they said he “didn’t own it yet?”
-Evidently he wasn’t “fixed” once he could read and write.
+Evidently he wasn’t going to be “fixed” once he could read and write.

 Beyond the Classroom

-Taking the time to look at all aspects of my son’s development, I realized my child with LD has made tremendous progress in more ways than one, and this is what they meant by “own it.”
-I just needed to stop and notice.
+Taking the time to look at all aspects of our son’s development, I realize now it’s been a year marked by personal growth and academic and extracurricular achievements.
+Our son with LD has made tremendous progress across the board.
+That’s what they meant by “owning it.”

 Of course, what lurks in the back of my mind is, “What about next year?”
-But I’ve decided for now I will take a moment simply to enjoy watching him grow, mature and celebrate the successes this year has brought.
+But I’ve decided for now I will take a moment simply to enjoy watching him grow, mature, and celebrate the successes of this past school year.